VR-DSA/prepfil/README.md

 Edit the makefile (paying particular attention to the CUDA version and the compute architecture of the GPU).
 Add other include paths if needed.

-### The help output
+### To run

 process [options]
- -f input filename
+ -  -f input filename [no default - essential]
- -o output filename
+ -  -o output filename [no default - essential]
- -b baselined output filename
+ -  -b baselined output filename [optional]
- -d send debug messages to syslog
+ -  -d send debug messages to syslog
- -t flagging threshold [default 5.0]
+ -  -t flagging threshold [default 5.0]
- -h print usage
+ -  -h print usage

+ ### Outputs

+ Will always output a file prior to baselining, and optionally a file after baselining.